tarbomb/libserver/README.md

 A small C library for handling 'servers.'

 # Description
-As stated above, libserver is a C library for creating server-like interfaces between a server program, and a collection of clients.
-It provides abstractions over sockets to allow for non-blocking IPC between the clients and the server, and includes its own command registration system to bind prefixed commands like 'kill' to callbacks that are executed when the server reads them.
+libserver is a C library for creating socket servers and clients easily, with the intended purpose of being used for local code such as daemons.
+It uses the BSD socket interfaces, which is widly portable to \*NIX and UNIX-like operating systems, with the major exception being Windows.

-libsocket tries to do as much on the stack as it possibly can, with the exception of a shared-memory mutex that comes with the library, which can be used for synchronizing sockets and process communication, which does not need to be used and only exists to make the programmer's job easier.
-Other than that, everything is entirely done on the stack.
+libserver is designed to be entirely singled threaded, with ANSI C compliance in mind.